bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 *No way...*

-The Lady of Whitestone had lowered her bow, and had started shaking her head.
+The Lady of Whitestone had lowered her bow and had started shaking her head.
 "I think we received a few copies from him, if you need one, darling"

 Her husband shook his head.